rcgsheffield/airbods/README.md

 * Ensure that the Ansible [notify handler](https://docs.ansible.com/ansible/latest/user_guide/playbooks_handlers.html) feature is enabled for any changes you may have have made.
 * Restart the services on the remote host (or perhaps reboot the entire remote system manually)
 * Use Ansible's verbose mode and other [debugging features](https://docs.ansible.com/ansible/latest/user_guide/playbooks_debugger.html)

+### Scaling

+Currently this deployment is designed to run a single machine, assuming that it's a small-scale instance.
+To scale this up to multiple machines, the hosts and deployment script will need to be adapted so that each machine performs a different role.

 ## Maintenance